psychogun/psychogun.github.io/docs/pfsense/Suricata-installation-and-configuration.md

 ---
 # Suricata installation and configuration
 {: .no_toc }
 What is the only reason for not running Snort?
 If you are using Suricata instead.

-This is how I installed Suricata and used it as a IDS/IPS on my pfSense firewall and logged events to my Elastic Stack.
+This is how I installed <kbd>Suricata</kbd> and used it as a IDS/IPS on my pfSense firewall and logged events to my Elastic Stack.

 ## Table of contents
 {: .no_toc .text-delta }